 How Not to Suck at Webinars

-This episode is for sales and service professionals who want to know how to host a stellar, live webinar that will absolutely produce leads.
+Who should listen: This episode is for sales and service professionals who want to know how to host a stellar, live webinar that will absolutely produce leads.

-The action item: Enhance your credibility by hosting an educational seminar for your sphere.
+Action item: Enhance your credibility by hosting an educational seminar for your sphere.
 You’re the expert, so share what you know.
 It’s an amazing way to build trust.

 Have you had enough of sitting through soul-sucking webinars 💀?
 You know—the ones that make you want to throw your router through your computer screen.

 Seriously though, you would think that with the huge increase in the number of webinars we’ve had to endure since the pandemic began (167% according to one report), someone would stand up and say we need to learn how to do this the right way.

 But even when the virus threat is much smaller, webinars are not going away.
 Many companies are considering sticking with webinars, or at least maintaining them as part of a hybrid model of in-person and virtual meetings.